NicholasBHubbard/Yabsm/README.md

   2020-3-20-12-30
   #+END_SRC
-  Fun fact: If you are only using YABSM to snapshot one subvolume then you don't need to mention it to yabsm-find
+  Fun fact: If you are only using YABSM to snapshot one subvolume then you don't need to mention it to yabsm-find.